- Literary devices.

 The theme is recognizable despite the change of scenery and actors by the repetition of key ideas and forces driving the plot forward to the climax and conclusion.

-The plot of the accounts in the Bible is rebellion against Creator / YHVH / LORD
+The plot tying together every event in the Bible is rebellion against Creator / YHVH / LORD

 The Singularity is “light [energy], and in him is no darkness at all.”
 (I John 1:5).